Pietro-e-s/packed/README.md

 ## Notable features
 - Installs apps from a variable, user decided list
-- Installs packages from a variable, user decided list
+- Installs packages (intended: non-apps) from a variable, user decided list
 - Adds PPAs from a variable, user decided list
 - Power management using Gconf
 - Installs the most used extensions for quick personalization
 - Heavy automization of tasks

 ## Example programs
 - kdeconnect